pronebird/pomo-iphone/README.md

 ## Textdomain lookup algorithm

-TranslationCenter looks for .mo or .po files with the following pattern:
+TranslationCenter looks for `.mo` or `.po` files with the following pattern:

-`%{app-bundle-path}/%{textdomain}-%{language}.%{format}`
+`%app-bundle-path/%textdomain-%language.%extension`

-where %{language} is two letter code (e.g. ru, en, es, etc..)
+where `%language` is a language two letter code (e.g. ru, en, es, etc..)
-%{format} is "mo" or "po".
-Mo files have higher priority since it's more compact format and supposed to be used for distribution.
+`%extension` is usually `mo` or `po`. `mo` files have higher priority since it's more compact format and supposed to be used for distribution.
-%{textdomain} - default or your own textdomain that you specify in your source code
+`%textdomain` - default or your own textdomain that you specify in your source code.

 Example path may look like that: